Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Research Method

 \section{Research Method}

-A Systematic Literature Research (SLR)~\cite{kitchenham2004procedures,okoli2010guide} allows to identify and analyze relevant and existing literature related to a specific research question, while aiming to minimize bias and maximize reproducibility.
-Thus, in this paper, we apply an SLR methodology to provide a fundamental understanding of approaches supporting automatic resource allocation in business processes and a categorization of those.
-The research method for this SLR follows the methodology from Kitchenham~\cite{kitchenham2004procedures}.
+A Systematic Literature Review (SLR)~\citep{kitchenham2004procedures,okoli2010guide} allows the identification and analysis of relevant and existing literature related to specific research questions while aiming to minimize bias and maximize reproducibility.
 This section describes the search protocol followed in the SLR.
 First, the addressed research questions are presented in Section~\ref{subsec:researchquestions}.
-The data sources and the search strings for the primary search, the backward and forward search, and the relevance checks are described in Section~\ref{subsec:primarysearch}.
-The resulting studies were read and relevant information extracted according to a predefined data scheme, which is also given in Section~\ref{subsec:primarysearch}.
+The data sources and the search strings for the primary search, the backward and forward search, the relevance checks, and the data extraction scheme are described in Section~\ref{subsec:primarysearch}.